 Wash in a high capacity washer

 I always add Borax to my horse blanket washes to boost my detergent.
-Do an extra rinse, or run a cycle twice, to get blankets really clean.

 Let dry completely before using or storing

 If you’re washing in low-humidity weather, you should be able to dry horse blankets outside in the sun.
 If the weather isn’t agreeable, you may be able to put the blanket in a clothes dryer for a short tumble, finish drying the blanket indoors, or some variation of these methods.